fenago/machine-learning/lab_guides/lab_4.md

 of voice, time of the day, or the overall situation?
 Too many things to take into account, aaahhh!

-The answer to questions 1, 2, and 3, is the topic of this chapter.
+The answer to questions 1, 2, and 3, is the topic of this lab.
 We’ll introduce the perceptron algorithm and use it to train a classifier over a set of data, which will give us scores for each word.
 The scores of the words are those that best fit the given data, so we have some confidence in their validity.
 Furthermore, since we are running an algorithm in a dataset,